 Do you get, make, or use reminders for your word?

 For my New Year's Resolution Word, RESET, I will do things throughout the year to make reminders for myself.
 I'm kinda creative that way.
 And distracted.
 So I need reminders.
-Last year's BRAVE was making a subway art for myself.
+Last year's RAVE B was making a subway art for myself.
 It hung in the hall at first then I moved it to my beside.

 It doesn't have its permanent place yet since it's still sitting on the bookshelf next to my bed.
 But, I loved seeing it and having that tangible reminder.

 But on to this year - RESET.
 I picked up a bracelet at Michaels the other day.
 (For the life of me I can't remember who makes these.
 You can tell this isn't a sponsored post, can't ya.)
 They're individual letters that slide on a bracelet.
 And they were on sale, $10 total.
 With a little bling as a bonus.

 I don't have any set thing that I plan to get, make or use for a reminder.
 I just let it come to me.
 And walking past those little, sparkly letters... they just jumped out and said, "RESET!"
 So, that's my first reminder for the year.
 Thank you to myself.